ChyuuMC/chyuumc.github.io/_posts/2024-08-29-where-to-have-fun-hradec.markdown

 #### Pardubice

 The city of Pardubice boasts its first train station in the entire Czech Republic.
-Therefore, you will notice almost all the international trains go through this lovely city.
+Therefore, you will notice that almost all the international trains go through this lovely city.
 But don’t forget to check out the city itself!
 It is just 20 minutes train ride from Hradec Kralove and just 10 minutes walk from Pardubice main train station to the city centre.
-There is a [Pardubice Castle](https://maps.app.goo.gl/p6EvzSAHiYoLwD816) with the East Bohemian Museum inside but the main attraction of the castle are the peacocks!
-After your day trip around the city, don’t forget to relax in this beautiful [Cafe Bajer](https://maps.app.goo.gl/bHEpcx1r4U8ZMaNT7) and grab a cup of coffee or drinks.
+There is a [Pardubice Castle](https://maps.app.goo.gl/p6EvzSAHiYoLwD816) with the East Bohemian Museum inside but the main attraction of the castle are the beautiful peacocks!
+After your day trip around the city, don’t forget to relax in this retro [Cafe Bajer](https://maps.app.goo.gl/bHEpcx1r4U8ZMaNT7) and grab a cup of coffee or drinks.

 #### Dvůr Králové Zoo